 BlenderBot 3 also takes steps to address the reality that not everyone who is using it will have good intentions.
 To that end, it incorporates learning algorithms aimed at distinguishing between helpful and harmful feedback.

 “We hope this work will help the wider AI community spur progress in building ever-improving intelligent AI systems that can interact with people in safe and helpful ways,” the researchers said.

 The next generation of BlenderBot

-As the first in the series of BlederBot was just a toy, the second one was a step forward, with long-term memory and the vocabulary, which had grown to 200k words.
-And now, BlenderBot 3 has long-term memory capacity and even the ability of self-learning.
+As the first in the series of BlederBot was just a toy, the second one was a step forward, with long-term memory and vocabulary, which had grown to 200k words.
+And now, BlenderBot 3 has long-term memory capacity and even the ability to self-learning.

 In addition, the next generation of BlenderBot will be able to interact with people based on its ability to generate something more than just a preset answer, such as demonstrating a sense of humor.

-On the other hand, Google’s Brain Team have announced Imagen, a text-to-image AI model that can generate photorealistic images of a scene given a textual description and DALL·E 2, which is a new AI system that can create realistic images and art from a description in natural language.
+On the other hand, Google’s Brain Team has announced Imagen, a text-to-image AI model that can generate photorealistic images of a scene given a textual description, and DALL·E 2, which is a new AI system that can create realistic images and art from a description in natural language.

 - 10 Reasons Why Generative Transformer is the Next-Gen Disruptive Technology - February 27, 2023

 - Structure and Parts of a Robotic Head - February 17, 2023

 - “Knock Knock, Google!”
 Bing Kick-Starts the Search Engine Race - February 8, 2023